gherardovarando/gherardovarando.github.io/index.md

 ### Position

-PostDoc at the Department of Mathematical Science, Copenhagen University.
+PostDoc at the Department of Mathematical Science, University of Copenhagen.

 ### Research interests